elkewidy-haisam/JetpackAirTrafficController/COMPLETE_FEATURE_SUMMARY.md

 # Complete Feature Summary - Jetpack Tracking with Enhanced 3D

-## What Was Implemented
+## What Is Implemented (December 2025)

-This project now includes TWO major features working together:
+This project now includes two major features working together:

 ### Feature 1: Individual Jetpack Tracking (Bird's Eye + 3D View)
-Users can select ANY of the 100 jetpacks flying in a city and open a separate tracking window that shows ONLY that jetpack.
+Users can select any of the 300 jetpacks flying in a city and open a separate tracking window that shows only that jetpack.

 ### Feature 2: Enhanced 3D City Models with Water/Land Detection
 The tracking window renders a realistic 3D view with city-specific building models and intelligent terrain detection.